<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 4. Summary: Bank reconciliation is a critical part of your accounting process

 As outlined above, bank reconciliations is a process that compares and matches the financial records of a business with the bank statements to ensure they are consistent and accurate.
-It verifies that the purchases and transactions made align with those recorded by the bank for the same period.
+It verifies that all the transactions and purchases shown in the company's financial records align with those recorded by the bank for the same period.
 By doing so, you can identify any omissions or errors in the data and reconcile them by making necessary adjustments.
-While some errors can be caused by fraud or theft, other likely causes can include timing differences, errors in reading transactions, bank fees and other factors.

 Finally, bank reconciliation is an essential tool in detecting and preventing fraud.
-By comparing the transactions included on a bank statement to those recorded in accounting entries, it can be easier to spot any mistakes or suspicious activity that may need further investigation.
+By comparing the transactions included on a bank statement to those recorded in accounting entries, it can be easier to spot any mistakes or suspicious activity within the previous month that may need further investigation.
 If you don't know what is going in and out of your bank account and how your bank balance fluctuates, you could end up missing vital information.

 CM-202209-What To Do When Customers Arent Paying - blog ad banner